Hats-Protocol/farcaster-delegator/README.md

 Similar to the receiving flow [receiving an existing fid](#1-receiving-an-existing-fid), the recipient must sign a message authorizing receipt of the fid.

 Then, a user who is a valid signer — as determined by `_isValidSigner(TRANSFER_TYPEHASH)` — calls `FarcasterDelegator.transferFid()`; with the recipient address, signature deadline, and signature as arguments.
-This function calls `IdRegistry.transfer()`, with the same arguments, which then in turn cals `FarcasterDelegator.isValidSignature()` to verify the signature.
+This function calls `IdRegistry.transfer()`, with the same arguments, which then in turn calls `FarcasterDelegator.isValidSignature()` to verify the signature.
 If the signature is valid, the fid will be transferred to the recipient.

 > [!NOTE]
 > Farcaster clients or other apps can help users prepare the typed data and signature.
 It's likely that this will be the most common way FarcasterDelegator contracts are used.